nypl-spacetime/tagmap/README.md

 - **SKIP**: The annotation is a geographic place, but the search tool either didn't find the correct location, or it is unclear (even after listening to the interview) which exact location is meant.
 - **RESET**: Reset the edited search string to the original annotation

+**Don't spend too much time per item, it's fine to skip!
+This is just a first try, we can improve TAGMAP, the annotations, and the submissions later!**

 ## Editing incorrect annotations

 When annotations contain spelling errors, are formatted in a strange way, or are in face multiple annotations in one (e.g. [_“1875; Westchester Station”_](http://spacetime.nypl.org/tagmap/#/tom-vasti-t707ay_ann_4531_4533)), you can edit the search string, press enter, and pick the correct result from the list.
 Sometimes, it can be helpful to add _“New York”_ or _“Manhattan, USA”_ to the search string (e.g. from _“East River”_ to _“East River, Manhattan, NY”_).
 To reset the search string to the original annotation, click **RESET**.